 Background

-The Stop Campus Hazing Act was introduced into the House of Representatives in September 2023.
-In September 2024, the House passed the act, which was moved to the Senate for discussion.
-The Senate passed the act in December 2024, and former president Joe Biden signed the act into law on December 23, 2024.
+The Stop Campus Hazing Act was introduced in the U.S. House of Representatives in September 2023.
+The House passed the act in September 2024, and the Senate approved it in December 2024.
+President Joe Biden signed the act into law on December 23, 2024.

 McMurry University’s Hazing Policy